 Co-authored with Matthew Reed, Better Habits, Better Life: How to Coach Yourself to Life Change explores the way people move through real change in spiritual transformation.

-This book is under contract with Cascade and due out sometime 2015.
+This book is under contract with Cascade and due out in the near future.

-Douglas Estes (PhD, Nottingham) is Asst Prof of NT/Practical Theology and DMin Program Director, South University--Columbia.
-He is the author/editor of many books, including Questions and Rhetoric in the Greek New Testament (Zondervan, 2016).
+Douglas Estes (PhD, Nottingham) is Asst Prof of NT/Practical Theology and DMin Program Director, South University-Columbia.
+He is the author or editor of six books, including Questions and Rhetoric in the Greek New Testament (Zondervan, 2017).

 Douglas lives in Columbia, SC with his wife, Noël, and their four children.